-He looked at me for a moment and I knew what he was thinking.
-He knew there was a personal task I planned to complete as soon as I had finished my training.
-A task that I had never kept secret from him and that I had no intention of postponing.
+He studied me before he responded.
+He knew there was a personal task I planned to complete as soon as I finished my training.
+A task I had never kept secret from him and that I had no intention of postponing.
 I would repay my training and serve as druid wherever he wanted to send me — once my task was complete.

-"Your training is halted for now," Oistin said.
-"You must continue to teach yourself what you can in the meantime.
+"Your training is suspended," Oistin said.
+"You must continue to learn what you can in the meantime.
 When Hearn no longer requires you, you will return here to finish your training."

-I left Oistin's chambers with my head held high and my shoulders straight.
-I breathed deeply — in, out, in — as I strode along the corridors to my own chamber.
+I left Oistin's bedchamber with my head held high and my shoulders straight.
+I breathed deeply — in, out, in — as I strode along the corridors to my own bedchamber.
 A sigh of relief when I arrived to find it empty of my fellow druids.
 Our accommodations were sparse: four narrow cots, each draped with a grey blanket, one cot against each wall.
-A well-worn rug on the wooden floor.
-That was all the chamber contained.
+A well-worn rug covered the wooden floor.
 Our belongings, such as they were, were stored in boxes beneath our cots.
 We were permitted two boxes each.
-Our chamber was in the middle of the lodge, so there were no windows.
-The stone walls were bare with the exception of a small shelf to hold a lamp, which I lit now with trembling hands.
+Our bedchamber was in the middle of the lodge, so there were no windows.
+The stone walls were bare with the exception of a small shelf holding a lamp, which I lit with trembling hands.

 I had always expected to leave the community eventually.
 Other than those few druids who remained here to teach, most stayed only for the ten years of our training.
 They departed to perform the roles for which we had studied: advisor, confidante, teacher.
 They interpreted visions and signs, performed ceremonies, led festivities.
-Above all, they mediated the balance between human and fey, that neither side encroached on the other's territories.
 All except for me.